 Raising the red blood cells count

-Raising the hemoglobin level in the blood
+Raising the haemoglobin level in the blood

 Raising the blood platelets count